List of FLCL characters: Eri Ninamori

 Eri Ninamori (ニナモリ・エリ, Ninamori Eri), 12, is Naota's classmate.
 In the series, she is referred to by her last name.
 She is the daughter of the mayor of Mabase and is class president.
 She projects herself as a proper and slightly stuck-up cynic with good grades while concealing personal information to an almost obsessive degree; like needing corrective lenses, instead wearing contacts while at school.
 Even with her class president status, however, Ninamori is not above breaking the rules to get what she wants.
 When news of her father's affair with his secretary is made public with the possibility of her parents getting a divorce, Ninamori rigged the classroom ballots to get the lead role in a Puss in Boots play while having Naota cast as the titular character to his dismay.
 She is ultimately revealed to have a slight crush on Naota, further hinted by her dislike towards Mamimi and later Haruko.

 Ninamori has N.O. powers as well, though a temporary effect of Naota head-butting her as a result of Haruko's antics sending him flying towards her.

-In this instance, an cephalopod-like Medical Mechanica robot which first appeared on Naota's head as cat ears transferred itself over to Ninamori at the time it begins to gradually manifest while using her body as a both a weapon and shield in its attempt to capture Canti before it finally emerged after ingesting curry and is destroyed.
+In this instance, a cephalopod-like Medical Mechanica robot which first appeared on Naota's head as cat ears transferred itself over to Ninamori at the time it begins to gradually manifest while using her body as a both a weapon and shield in its attempt to capture Canti before it finally emerged after ingesting curry and is destroyed.
 In the manga, the robot's role is lessened as more of a minor support character in helping Ninamori save Naota from an angered Haruko.

 Gaku Manabe

 Gaku Manabe (マナベ・ガク, Manabe Gaku), age 12, is another one of Naota's classmates and close friends and is obsessed with kissing and other things of sexual behaviour.
 In episode three, "Marquis de Carabas", he plays the part of a mouse in the school play.
 Gaku also uses the word "chu" constantly, especially when referring to Haruko.
 This is a pun in Japanese, because "chu" is the Japanese onomatopoeia for both kissing and the sound a mouse makes.
 In the English version, "chu" is replaced with "smooch" to make more sense to English speaking audiences.
-He's somewhat hyper (compared to the bored composure of his friends) and is usually seen with Masashi.
+He is somewhat hyper (compared to the bored composure of his friends) and is usually seen with Masashi.
 He is an encyclopedia of bizarre rumors and legends, many of which are sexual in nature.
 He consistently refers to Mamimi as Naota's "wife", and Haruko as the "kiss-kiss" girl, likely due to her lewd behavior around Naota.